icarusvagner/debtrak-system/README.md

 ## 📜 License

-MIT License.
+MIT & Apache Licenses.
 See `LICENSE` for details.

 ---